 Ruby, on the other hand, is a language that tries to be at the forefront of development.
 After all, it was created during the internet boom and gained popularity because it positioned itself as a web development language.
 As such, Ruby is constantly updated and improved, always pushing for innovation.
 This can be great for staying on top of trends and can offer a lot of freedom, but the downside is, it can mean constantly having to relearn aspects of the code and risking some stability in the process.

 Of course, ease of understanding is all relative; it’s also worth looking into the application of both languages.
 So, what is Ruby used for?
 Primarily, web development.
 In fact, Ruby on Rails, Ruby’s major framework, was created with web development in mind.
 It offers plenty of features for programmers to quickly and easily make creations.
 Between Ruby on Rails and Django, Ruby’s framework offers far more support.

 Meanwhile, although Python can be used for web development, it also has greater range than Ruby.
 For example, Python works well for multiple applications, including automation, machine learning, and data analysis.
 This might be because Python was developed earlier than Ruby and has always had a greater connection to the academic and scientific fields.

-If you’re interested in starting your programming language education with Python, then you can start at Hackbright Academy, the coding school for women.
+If you’re interested in starting your programming language education with Python, then you can start at Hackbright Academy, the coding school for gender equality.